JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 ### Using Java resources {label="EAP"}

-While you can use Java resources with Compose Multiplatform, they don't benefit from extended features provided by the framework: generated accessors, multimodule support, localization and so on.
+While you can use Java resources with Compose Multiplatform, they don't benefit from extended features provided by the framework: generated accessors, multimodule support, localization, and so on.
 Consider transitioning fully to the multiplatform resource library to unlock that potential.

 With Compose Multiplatform %composeEapVersion%, the resources API available in the `compose.ui` package is deprecated.
-If you have to work with Java resources, copy the following implementation to your project to make sure that your code accessing Java resources works after you upgrade to Compose Multiplatform 1.7.0:
+If you still need to work with Java resources, copy the following implementation to your project to ensure that your code accessing Java resources works after you upgrade to Compose Multiplatform 1.7.0:

 ```kotlin